thiagovictorino/dockervel/README.md

    that is not in the scope of this package.
 You will need to do it by yourself.
  - You need to have a DNS configuration ready with domains/sub-domiains pointing to the host that you are try to config
+ - acme.json needs to have 600 permission for it to work.
+When you clone the repository, the file may have a different permission.
+If this happens, change it by using the command chmod 600 acme.json
  - Traefik will creates the SSL keys automatically.
 But maybe you will need to restart the container to renew those keys.
  - This package doesn't include a database container, You are free to add it on `docker-compose.yml`
  - How you are using a reverse proxy, You will probably need to set [trusted proxies](https://laravel.com/docs/master/requests#configuring-trusted-proxies)